genielabs/HomeGenie/HomeGenie/Externals/raspberry-sharp/README.md

 Raspberry# IO
 =============

-See the **[Raspberry\# IO Wiki](raspberry-sharp-io/wiki)** for full documentation and samples.
+See the **[Raspberry\# IO Wiki](https://github.com/raspberry-sharp/raspberry-sharp-io/wiki)** for full documentation and samples.

 Introduction
 ------------
 Raspberry# IO is a .NET/Mono IO Library for Raspberry Pi.
 This project is an initiative of the [Raspberry#](http://www.raspberry-sharp.org) Community.

 Current release is an early public release.
 Some features may not have been extensively tested.
-Raspberry# IO currently supports GPIO input/output, and samples with SPI (for MCP3008 ADC or MCP4822 DAC), and HD44780 LCD display are provided.
+Raspberry# IO currently supports low- and high-level GPIO input/output, support for SPI and I2C peripherals.

+Samples for SPI (for MCP3008 ADC or MCP4822 DAC), I2C (for MCP23017 I/O Expander), HD44780 LCD display and HC-SR04 distance sensor are provided.

-Support for extended IO (such as support for PWM or I2C peripherals) is planned for future releases.
+Support for extended I/O (such as SDI, or PWM for motor control) is planned for future releases.

 Programs using Raspberry# IO must be run with elevated privileges, for example the Test.Gpio.Chaser program included in solution: